dlt-hub/.github/profile/README.md

 ### "Keep your notebook, use the enterprise data warehouse"

 Data scientists working on AI problems love to work in notebooks such as Jupyter Notebooks or Google Collab.
-At the same time it is difficult to access enterprise data with these tools and common methods such as Pandas.
+At the same time it is difficult for them to access enterprise data with these tools and methods that are common to them such as Pandas.

 At ScaleVector we allow our clients to access their enterprise data in their notebooks via the Metabase API.
 Related problems: